levinkkk/Stride/README.md

 ## State of the project

 Note that a check doesn't indicate that a feature is fully complete and without bugs, it indicates that it exists in some form.
 The main purpose of the below information is for someone to get a rough idea, at a glance, of where the project is.
+Similarly, an item not being in the list at all doesn't mean it's not planned for the project, it just means it's not the current focus at this early stage.

 - [x] Basic code completion
 - [ ] Press tab to navigate to next/previous parameter after selecting code completion item.